grafana/metrictank/devdocs/expr.md

 * `Tags       map[string]string`
 * `Meta       SeriesMeta`

-Many processing functions will want to return an output series that differs from the input in terms of datapoints, tags or metadata.
+Many processing functions, as well as other code running after function processing (e.g. runtime normalization) will want to return an output series that differs from the input in terms of datapoints, tags or metadata.
 They need a place to store their output but we cannot simply operate on the input series, or even a copy of it, as the underlying datastructures are shared.
+(in particular, shared with the canonical copies inside of the datamap.
+The same series may be pulled out of the datamap multiple times if the same target is used more than once in a query).

 ## Goals

-* processing functions should not modify data if that data needs to remain original (e.g. because of re-use of the same input data elsewhere)
+* processing should not modify data if that data needs to remain original (e.g. because of re-use of the same input data elsewhere)
 * minimize allocations of new structures foremost
 * minimize data copying as a smaller concern
 * simple code